dark-sole/meta-ve/README.md

 - **Permanent Lock**: AERO locked forever, no exit strategy
 - **Illiquid Positions**: Cannot be sold, transferred, or used as collateral
 - **All-or-Nothing**: Voting power and yield rights are inseparable
-- **Single Wallet Constraint**: Cannot delegate voting to specialized managers
+- **Single Wallet Constraint**: Cannot delegate voting to specialised managers
 - **Manual Claims**: Must track and claim bribes from each gauge individually

 ### The Solution